-Now, this brings me to the pigeons.
-Prior to us moving to Las Vegas, they had had a three year drought.
+Now, this brings me to the pigeon issue.
+Prior to our moving to Las Vegas, they had a drought which had lasted three years.
 Do you know how much shitting pigeons can do in three years?
 Over the years, builders have gotten smarter in designing the roofs on their new houses.
 The eaves no longer provide sanctuary for pigeon families.
 You may have guessed it, my house was not one them.
 Fun fact: they mate for life and will nest in the same place until they either die or the place is removed.
 Pigeons are crazy and suicidal as well.
 I learnt more about pigeons than I ever wanted to.
 So when it finally rained in Las Vegas, I had at least two inches of pigeon shit on my front entrance way.
 There was so much that I had to shovel it up before I could hose it clean.
 Well, I followed the instructions and bought a stupid plastic owl.
 The pigeons thought it was quite funny as they sat on it while it swung in the breeze.
 So, I hired a pigeon expert who charged me $500.00 to put some spikes in the areas where they were nesting.
 What a rip off, he didn’t put in enough of them.
 So I bought 500 feet of the f–king spikes and turned the roof off my house into a pigeon war zone.
 This still did not stop the f–king pigeons.
 I found one dead on the ground with a spike hole in his body.
 He had tried to wedge himself into nest and ended up committing Hari-kari.
 So now, I finally opted for the final step.
 Remember earlier when I said that death was one of the only ways to break the cycle?
 So I had no choice but to kill them, and that is what I did.
 I bought a pellet gun and I killed the rest of them.
-I finally broke the cycle.
+I had finally broke the cycle.
 You may go why all the uproar over a stupid bird?
 Well, they aren’t called rats with wings for nothing.
 They carry over 15 different diseases.
 They are very dirty and nasty birds.
 So ended my big game hunting days.

-So, just as I got the homefront taken care of, issues began to appear at work.
+So, just as I got the home front taken care of, issues began to appear at work.
 I firmly believe that my wife had a self-destructive personality based on her low self-esteem.
 I think she believed that she did not deserve to be happy.
 We both had always wanted to work in critical care.
-Since she was older and was having issues on her floor and there was only one opening initially, I let her apply first.
+Since she was older and was having issues on the floor she worked on, and there was initially only one opening, I let her apply first.
 She passed the class work but she failed out of the clinical part.
 So, she dropped out of the program.
 She had also been complaining of chronic neck pain, so she went to see a pain management specialist.
 I reminded her of my experiences with them in Florida (story to follow in Chapter Nine), but she insisted on going to see one anyway.
 This guy, because I can’t justify calling him a medical doctor was a money grubbing quack.
-First of all, he destroyed would little self-esteem she had left and got her hooked on methadone besides.
+First of all, he destroyed what little self-esteem she had left and got her hooked on methadone besides.
 He also said that she was not capable of working as a nurse any longer.
 So he filed her disability papers.
-I am sure that is why she really had went to see him was to get out of working.
+I am sure that is why she really had went to see him in the first place was to get out of working.
 Well, her plan worked, she hasn’t had to work a day since.

 To back track a little, in the first year we lived in Las Vegas, my mother, father and sister had come to visit us.
-We had a great time, and my wife really engaged with the family.
+We had a great time, and my wife really engaged well with the family.
 Two years later when my mother and sister came back to visit, she never bothered with them and slept most of the time they were visiting.
 Even when I cooked the meal with my new outdoor kitchen, she did not partake in the meal.
 She said that they came to visit me not her.
 See how her self-esteem had been destroyed by this pain management specialist.
-Life continued to spiral out-of-control with her and my poor stepfather was at a loss in how to help.
+Life continued to spiral out-of-control with her.
+My poor stepfather was at a loss in how to help.
 He was torn between not sticking his nose in our affairs and offering advice.
-It didn’t matter, she did not listen to anyone but he pain specialist.
+It didn’t matter, she did not listen to anyone but the pain specialist.
 He had her just on milk shakes to purge the toxins out of her system.
 She subsequently lost 30 pounds and looked like a scarecrow.
-I would find her at 2 am sleeping in the gazebo holding an unlit cigarette.
+I would find her at 2 am sleeping in our gazebo in the backyard holding an unlit cigarette.
 One night, she was so out of it that she tried to put the lit end of the cigarette into her mouth.
-She was so drugged up that she couldn’t walk.
-So, I carried her upstairs to our room where I put her in bed.
+She was also so drugged up that she couldn’t walk.
+So, I carried her upstairs to our room where I put her to bed.
 She asked me if I could get her some water and I said “OK”.
 When I brought her back the water, she had fallen out of bed.
 She had peed herself when she tried to get up to go the bathroom instead of waiting for me to get back with the water.
 I cleaned her up and put her back to bed.

 This is when I finally had enough.
 I went into my room and I just lost it.
 I started to cry.
 I was having a nervous break down.
 In case you are wondering why I sleep in another room?
 I work nights, so I sleep in the daytime.
 I chose the spare bedroom for two reasons: one, because it is quieter and it was easier to make the room darker as well.
 Now back to the story, I knew that I could not go on this way.
 Something had to give or it was going to be me seeking psychiatric help.

 So, let’s back pedal a little, you might recall that I mentioned that I also wanted to go into critical care as well.
 Even though initially there was only one opening, another one became available.
 Even though I was accepted in the program, my director asked me if I could wait until the next rotation of classes.
 For better or worse, I was the main preceptor on our floor and we had a new graduate that needed someone to train her.
-As luck would have it, this person ended up becoming my second wife.
+As luck would have it, she ended up becoming my second wife.
 Even though this second marriage was a bad idea and was doomed from the start, it had quite a few positives as well.
 As her orientation progressed , we discovered that we truly enjoyed each other’s company.
 It was nice to have someone to talk to that wasn’t high all the time and that actually had some energy and ambition.
 Even though we were only friends initially, she helped me to realize that I needed to make some changes.
 So, I filed for divorce.
 And because I listened to a lot of bad advice instead of following my own counsel, I lost my shirt.
 It took 2 years to complete the divorce and I estimate that it cost me almost a half million dollars over the period of the ten years that I paid her alimony.
-This single obstacle in my life almost totally derailed me.
+This one impediment in my life almost totally derailed me.
 I had a very difficult time overcoming it and it has been the focal point of my life for many years.